 About Investment Plans

 The investment plans featured on this site have defined investment terms where the investment objectives and investment risks are clearly outlined in the plan literature available on request.
-The investment plans we feature can be classified under two categories:
+The investment plans we feature can be classified under two categories - deposit plans and investment plans.

 Deposit Plans or Structured Deposit Plans offer a return of initial capital and a potential return linked to the performance of an underlying asset such as the FTSE 100.
 These plans are cash based and should be seen as an alternative to cash deposits such as fixed rate bonds.
 They are taxed in the same way as cash deposits ( returns are generally taxed as income in the hands of investors) and are attractive to risk averse investors as they are given the same protection falling under the Financial Services Compensation scheme (FSCS).